14th Annual Exhibit of Paired Works by Artists and

 Submission to this exhibit may be initiated by either party.
 Artists will seek out an instructor who has been a key teacher to them or whose work they particularly respect and 'tap' them to participate in this project submission.

-Or instructors may 'tap' artists who are their current or former students to participate.
+Or instructors may 'tap' artists who are their former or current students to participate.
 Either way, the 'tapping' is intended as a form of honor and invitation.
 The type, style, media, etc. of the works by each member may be very different.
-However, it is highly advised that the pairs (or groups) of entrants discuss and consider their mutual entries prior to submission.
+However, it is highly advised that the pairs (or groups) of entrants discuss and consider their mutual entries in terms of quality prior to submission.
 This is especially important for current students.
+But please note that the works submitted by one artist are not required to be similar or even relate in theme, media, or style to the other artist.

 We are eager to share the energy and legacy of academic pursuit with our audience.
 Our society can gain from a deeper appreciation of what is done by and between artists and their teachers.